What is the course format?

 What is the timeline for admissions decisions?

 You may apply at any time.
 Admissions decisions will be made in phases throughout the year until we reach capacity.
+Fall applications must be submitted now later than May 1st for scholarship consideration.
+The final deadline for Fall admission is July 15th.
+The final deadline for Spring admission is December 1st.
 Entry into the counseling program is permitted at the beginning of the fall semester in late August and the spring semester in early January.
 Entry point exceptions may be made for those transferring from another master’s degree counseling program.

 How much counseling experience will I receive in the graduate counseling program?

-In the graduate counseling program, you will practice your counseling skills in class during your first semester.
+Students completing the 60 credit hour program will complete 700 hours of supervised clinical experience.
+You will practice your counseling skills in class during your first semester.
 After you complete your foundation courses, you will begin to see clients.
-Students taking the residential experience will see clients in the LifeSpring Counseling Center.
-This counseling practicum will provide 100 hours of practice, including 50 hours of direct client contact with individuals, couples, families, or groups.
+This counseling Practicum will provide 100 hours of practice, including 50 hours of direct client contact with individuals, couples, families, or groups.

-Following successful practicum completion, you will secure supervised internships off campus.
-Each of these internships will take place over a period of one semester and include 300 hours of clinical practice, including 150 hours of direct client contact.
+Following successful practicum completion, you will secure supervised internships.
+Internship will take place over two semesters and include 600 hours of clinical practice, including 300 hours of direct client contact.
 Finding the internship site will be your responsibility, following program guidelines.
-Practicum and internship experiences meet the Indiana state requirement of 1,000 hours of clinical practice in your graduate program.
+Practicum and internship experiences meet the Indiana state requirement of 700 hours of clinical practice in your graduate program.

 Each state has regulations related to therapy practice, internships, and mental health licensing.
 Students should become familiar with regulations in their state of residence.
 In particular, students should become knowledgeable of state regulations regarding distance (online) education, specific course, and internship requirements.
 Students are responsible for understanding unique licensure requirements in their state.